mfahadahmed2020/Exercises-45-100-Days-Challenge-with-TypeScript/README.md

 Q 131 - Create two modules; one that exports a class, and another that imports the class and creates an instance.

 Q 132 - Discuss the difference between default and named exports in JavaScript modules.

+Q 133 - Write a JavaScript object and convert it into a JSON string.

+Q 134 - Take a JSON string and parse it into a JavaScript object.

+Q 135 - Explain how you can format a JSON string with proper indentation for readability.